 Suzanne and I had the wonderful opportunity to visit this magical place called Flower Camp back in 2005.
 Flower Camp was owned and created by Nancy Ross Hugo, an author, amazing flower arranger, and was the longtime garden writer for the Richmond-Times Dispatch.
 Flower Camp has since been retired.
 I wrote this blog way back

-My gardening love story began in Cool Flowers and continues below… Excerpts from my book Cool Flowers: My journey to flower farming reads almost like a gardening love story.
+The gardening love story that began in Cool Flowers and continues… Excerpts from Cool Flowers: My journey to flower farming reads almost like a gardening love story.
 Growing flowers and living what I consider “the good life” of faith, family, and farming leaves little on my want list.
-It all started because I
+It all started because I got the

 In the fall of 2015 we installed a 550 foot border of native plants on the west side of our cut-flower farm.
 It’s intention was to screen the coming housing development that would soon surround us and to welcome displaced wildlife and provide what they needed to survive.
 The Ziegler Homestead Changed Forever We are

 As I was rooting around in my garden today, I was struck by just how much my gardening cup overflows.
 There are so many plants on my farm that have been gifted to me over the years and they each brought along their own stories.
 I am ever so thankful for each and every gift